dejan2609/harshadranganathan.github.io/_posts/2022-08-09-eks-troubleshooting-oom-killed-error.md

 This tool creates a VPA in recommendation mode for each workload in a namespace and then queries them for information.

-Once your VPAs are in place, you'll see recommendations appear in the Goldilocks dashboard.
+Once your VPAs are in place, you'll see the recommendations appearing in the Goldilocks dashboard.

 ###### Installation